Remembering David Raksin:

 (1912 - 2012)

 For the centennial of David Raksin's birth, I quote portions of my memorial tribute to David Raksin titled, "Remembering Raksin," from Film Score Monthly, Volume 9, Number 8, September 2004.
-What follows in blue type are excerpts from my article:
+What follows in light blue type are excerpts from my article:

 "David Raksin arrived on the scene in Hollywood at a time when film music had begun to master the obvious.
 He was one of the major figures in helping to free film scoring from the hold of 19th-century romanticism.
 His use of the orchestra and its instrumentation was unique and advanced for the time."